19hours/sg-statutes/Acts/Companies Act.md

 [10/74; 21/2005]

-(5A) For the purposes of subsection (5), any of the company’s issued share capital held as treasury shares shall be disregarded.
+(5A) For the purposes of subsection (5), any of the company’s issued shares held as treasury shares shall be disregarded.

 [21/2005]

+[Act 36 of 2014 wef 01/07/2015]

 (6) The application shall be made within 21 days after the date on which the resolution altering the company’s objects was passed, and may be made on behalf of the persons entitled to make the application by such one or more of their number as they appoint in writing for the purpose.